 To properly care for your bags, follow these easy tips:

-- Regularly clean with a soft cloth and water.
+- If dust or light dirt is evident, clean with a soft cloth and warm water.

 - For stubborn marks, add some dish detergent to your cloth or sponge.
 Avoid using an abrasive cloth or harsh cleaning products as they can damage the surface.

 - Eucalyptus oil is the final frontier, if the mark refuses to shift - a small amount on a clean cloth + rubbing gently, should yield positive results.
 Same goes for the foil here - definitely avoid putting eucalyptus oil on it, as it will be damaged + rub off.